blevergood/Advent-of-Code/2023/Day 6 - Wait For It/README.md

 ## Part Two

+### Summary

-_Summary: It's the same exercise, but all of the "total race times" and "record distances" represent a single race with accidental spaces between the digits of the respective numbers.
-Just return the number of ways for this single race_
+_It's the same exercise, but all of the "total race times" and "record distances" represent a single race with accidental spaces between the digits of the respective numbers._

+_Just return the number of ways you can beat the "record distance" for this single race._

+### Problem Statement

 As the race is about to start, you realize the piece of paper with race times and record distances you got earlier actually just has very bad kerning.
 There's really **only one race** - ignore the spaces between the numbers on each line.